 This is carried out by APHA.
-Further information relating to the above legislation, and advice on registering as a packer etc, can be found on the GOV.UK website.
+Further information relating to the above legislation, including advice on registering as a packer, can be found on the GOV.UK website.

 Failure to comply with these labelling requirements is a criminal offence.
 The maximum penalty is a fine.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.